joseph-c-mcguire/ercot-project/README.md

 python -m ercot_scraping.run download --start 2024-01-01 --end 2024-01-31 --db mydata.db --batch-days 5
 ```

-## Important Note on SPP Date Lag
+## Important Note on SPP and DAM Date Alignment

-When using the `download` command, the date range you specify with `--start` and `--end` applies to DAM (Day-Ahead Market) data.
-The SPP (Settlement Point Prices) data is always lagged by 60 days relative to the DAM date range you enter.
-For example, if you request DAM data for January 2024, the corresponding SPP data will be fetched for March 2024.
+When using the `download` command, the date range you specify with `--start` and `--end` applies to **SPP (Settlement Point Prices)** data.
+The DAM (Day-Ahead Market) data is always lagged **-60 days** relative to the SPP date range you enter.
+For example, if you request SPP data for March 2024, the corresponding DAM data will be fetched for January 2024.

+- The batching for the `download` command is based on SPP dates (not DAM dates).
+- The default batch size for `--batch-days` is now **1** (was previously 3).
+- Checkpoints and resume support are available for interrupted downloads.

 ---